anshu0612/geocoded-tweets-analysis-dashboard/README.md

 # Visualizing the key insights from the sample tweets data

-Download the sample data from [this](https://drive.google.com/drive/folders/1_oV92pmcem8qMjIaZ5KiBj5CzzIRXein?usp=sharing) link and keep the country-specific/global data inside the `data` folder.
+Download the sample data from [this](https://drive.google.com/drive/folders/1_oV92pmcem8qMjIaZ5KiBj5CzzIRXein?usp=sharing) link and keep the <country-specific> (singapore, india, united states) or global folder inside the `data` folder.

 ## Manual Setup